-Employer: 0.89% or 1.11% of payroll, according to the enterprise type.
+Employer: 0.89% or 1.11% of gross payroll, according to the enterprise type.

-The minimum monthly earnings for contribution purposes are equal to three MOPREs.
+The minimum monthly earnings for contributions purposes are equal to three MOPREs.

 The MOPRE is an indexed figure determined once a year.
-The value of the MOPRE is 80 pesos in 2005.
+The value of the MOPRE is 80 pesos in 2007.